AAOOII-RN/AAOOII-RN/README.md

 # 🎇✨Welcome to my page! ✨🎇
 - 📝I'm AAOOII-RN.
 You can call me AAOOII-RN, AAOOII, AOI, or RN.
 You can call me based on those options!
 - 🤗 I'm a newbie programmer.
 I learn by reading docs or watching tutorials.
-- 🖋 I'm currently learning Raylib C++.
+- 🖋 I'm currently learning Love2d.
-- 🧠 Has newbie experience with Love2d framework
 - 🎯 My current goal is to participate in a game jam and submit a game.

 # Projects